Xicor20/Swiggy-Analytics-with-Microsoft-Fabric/README.md

 ## ⚠️ Important Note — Trial Environment

-This project was built on a **Microsoft Fabric free trial**.
-The trial has since expired, which means:
+This project was built on a **Microsoft Fabric free trial**, which means:

 - The `Swiggy_Sales_Dashboard.pbix` file connects to `powerbi://api.powerbi.com/v1.0/myorg/Capstone` via DirectQuery
 - **Visuals will render blank** without an active Fabric connection to the semantic model (`swiggy_semantic`)